object-oriented-python/object-oriented-programming/doc/source/10_trees_and_directed_acyclic_graphs.rst

     def _(expr, *o, **kwargs):
         return o[0] ** o[1]

-:numref:`tree_evaluate` shows a single dispatch function for a visitor function which evaluates a :class:`Expression`.
-Start with lines 6-19.
-These define a function :func:`~example_code.expression_tools.evaluate` which will be used in the default case, that is, in the case where the :class:`type` of the first argument doesn't match any of the other implementations of :func:`~example_code.expression_tools.evaluate`.
-In this case, the first argument is the expression that we're evaluating, so if the type doesn't match then this means that we don't know how to evaluate this object, and the only course of action available is to throw an :term:`exception`.

-The new feature that we haven't met before appears on line 5.
-:func:`functools.singledispatch` turns a function into a single dispatch function.
-The `@` symbol marks :func:`~functools.singledispatch` as a :term:`decorator`.
-We'll return to them in :numref:`decorators`.
-For the moment, we just need to know that `@singledispatch` turns the function it precedes into a single dispatch function.

 Next we turn our attention to the implementation of evaluation for the different expression types.
-Look first at lines 26-28, which provide the evaluation of :class:`Number` nodes.
+Look first at lines 27-29, which provide the evaluation of :class:`Number` nodes.
 The function body is trivial: the evaluation of a :class:`Number` is simply its value.
 The function interface is more interesting.
 Notice that the function name is given as `_`.
 This is the Python convention for a name which will never be used.
 This function will never be called by its declared name.
-Instead, look at the decorator on line 26.
+Instead, look at the decorator on line 27.
 The single dispatch function :func:`~example_code.expression_tools.evaluate` has a :term:`method` :meth:`register`.
 When used as a decorator, the :meth:`register` method of a single dispatch function registers the function that follows as implementation for the :keyword:`class` given as an argument to :meth:`register`.
 On this occasion, this is :class:`expressions.Number`.

-Now look at lines 31-33.
+Now look at lines 32-34.
 These contain the implementation of :func:`~example_code.expression_tools.evaluate` for :class:`expressions.Symbol`.
 In order to evaluate a symbol, we depend on the mapping from symbol names to numerical values that has been passed in.

-Finally, look at lines 36-38.
+Finally, look at lines 37-39.
 These define the evaluation visitor for addition.
 This works simply by adding the results of evaluating the two operands of :class:`expressions.Add`.
-The evaluation visitors for the other operators follow *mutatis mutandis*.
+The evaluation visitors for the other operators follow in an analogous manner.

 An expanded tree visitor
 ~~~~~~~~~~~~~~~~~~~~~~~~